-Vanilla beans are pungent enough that you can infuse the flavor into sugar as well into liquids.
+Vanilla beans are pungent enough that you can infuse the flavor into sugar, as well as into liquids.
 Vanilla sugar uses sugar as the medium rather than alcohol.
-Since almost all recipes that call for vanilla are sweet, swapping out some or all of your sweetener for vanilla-flavored sugar should pose no problem at all.
+Since almost all recipes that call for vanilla are sweet, swapping out some (or all) of your sweetener for vanilla-flavored sugar should pose no problem at all.

-You may be able to purchase vanilla sugar at a specialty bakery supply store or you can make your own.
-Make it by splitting one vanilla bean lengthwise and scraping the seeds into 2 cups of sugar.
-Stir the sugar to mix the seeds in and store in an airtight container for about 2 weeks.
+You may be able to purchase vanilla sugar at a specialty bakery supply store, or you can make your own.
+Make it by splitting one vanilla bean lengthwise and scraping the seeds into two cups of sugar.
+Stir the sugar to mix the seeds in and store in an airtight container for about two weeks.
 Use the sugar in recipes that call for vanilla extract.

 In a pinch: Maple syrup

 Use the same amount of maple syrup that your recipe requires for vanilla extract.
-Note that maple syrup is sweet, which means that you may need to adjust the amount of sweetener in your recipe to compensate.
+Note that maple syrup is sweet, so you may need to adjust the amount of sweetener in your recipe to compensate.

 Vanilla syrup is another way that you can extract the flavor of vanilla beans.
-You can make vanilla syrup by adding the seeds from one vanilla bean to a simple syrup (2 cups sugar, one cup water) and simmering it for about 20 minutes.
+You can make vanilla syrup by adding the seeds from one vanilla bean to a simple syrup (in the ratio of two cups sugar, one cup water) and simmering it for about 20 minutes.
 This is a faster option than other vanilla extract substitutes.

 Triple Sec is an orange-flavored liqueur.
 Its flavor can work in place of vanilla extract in most applications, though there is a taste difference.